The Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory

 Public Transportation: The New Brunswick train station is located at French and Albany Street, between Easton and George Street.
 Rutgers-New Brunswick campus busses are available free of charge.
 From the train station, you can take the EE or F bus from The Yard (Scott Hall) on the College Avenue Campus to Red Oak Lane on the Cook/Douglass Campus.
 From the Red Oak Lane bus stop, the Douglass Student Center is a short walk across Lipman Drive and past the Douglass Parking Deck.
 Click here to view the weekday bus map and click here to track the campus busses in real-time.

-Dr. Dimitris Metaxas is a Board of Governors and Distinguished Professor in the Computer and Information Sciences Department at Rutgers University.
-He is directing the CBIM Center and the NSF University-Industry Collaboration Center CARTA, and is also a member of the RAD Collaboratory.
-Dr. Metaxas has been conducting research towards the development of novel methods and technology upon which AI, machine learning, computer vision, medical image analysis, language and graphics/generative methods can advance synergistically.
-In biomedical image analysis he developed AI, Machine Learning and deformable model-based methods for material modeling and shape estimation of internal organs from MRI, SPAMM and CT data, explainable diagnosis methods, cancer and cell, analytics.
+Recently in collaborative research with RAD Collaboratory researchers, he is working on improving search within the PDB.
 In computer vision he has focused on novel ML estimation methods including foundation models (generation, explainability, interpretability) for human behavior analytics, ASL recognition from video, scene understanding, physics-based modeling and complex dynamical systems, including autonomous driving applications.
 Dr. Metaxas has published over 800 research articles in these areas and has graduated over 80 PhD students, who occupy academic and industry positions.
 His research has been funded by NIH, NSF, AFOSR, ARO, DARPA, HSARPA, and the ONR.
 Dr. Metaxas work has received many best paper awards and he has 10 patents.
 He was awarded a Fulbright Fellowship in 1986, is a recipient of an NSF Research Initiation and Career awards, and an ONR YIP.
 He is a Fellow of the American Institute of Medical and Biological Engineers, a Fellow of IEEE and a Fellow of the MICCAI Society.
-He has been involved with the organization of all major conferences in computer vision and medical images analytics ( GC CVPR 2026, IEEE CVPR 2014, ICCV 2011, IPMI 2025, DDDAS 24&26, MICCAI 2008; PC ICCV 2007, FIMH 2011 and SCA 2007).
+He has been involved with the organization of all major conferences in computer vision and medical images analytics ( IEEE ICCV 2031, IEEE CVPR 2026, IEEE CVPR 2014, ICCV 2011, IPMI 2025, DDDAS 24&26, MICCAI 2008; PC ICCV 2007, FIMH 2011 and SCA 2007).

 Dr. Sharon Xiaolei Huang is a distinguished researcher and professor in the College of Information Sciences and Technology (IST) at The Pennsylvania State University, where she holds the David Reese Professorship.
 Her research focuses on artificial intelligence, particularly in computer vision and generative AI, with major contributions to image and video generation, salient object detection, image segmentation, 3D scene reconstruction, and multimodal AI.
 She has published more than 200 scholarly articles with over 24,700 citations and has an h-index of 51 and an i10-index of 131.
 Dr. Huang serves as co–program chair for WACV 2026 and has held area chair and editorial roles for leading conferences and journals, including CVPR, ECCV, NeurIPS, AAAI, MICCAI, Medical Image Analysis, and Computerized Medical Imaging and Graphics.
 Beyond her research, Dr. Huang has played a major leadership role in academic program development at Penn State: she served as Data Sciences Program Coordinator, receiving the University’s Undergraduate Program Leadership Award in 2022, and she helped to establish Penn State’s first Bachelor of Science degree in Artificial Intelligence.
 She currently serves as Interim Head of the Department of Informatics and Intelligent Systems in the College of IST.
 Dr. Huang received her bachelor’s degree in computer science from Tsinghua University and her master’s and doctoral degrees in computer science from Rutgers University–New Brunswick.

-Listed in agenda order.
+• Listed in alphabetical order.

 Dr. Adam Gormley is an Associate Professor of Biomedical Engineering at Rutgers University, Executive Editor of Advanced Drug Delivery Reviews, and co-founder of Plexymer, Inc. Prior to Rutgers, Adam was a Marie Skłodowska-Curie Research Fellow at the Karolinska Institutet (2016) and a Whitaker International Scholar at Imperial College London (2012-2015) in the laboratory of Professor Molly Stevens.
 He obtained his PhD in Bioengineering from the University of Utah in the laboratory of Professor Hamid Ghandehari (2012), and a BS in Mechanical Engineering from Lehigh University (2006).
 In January 2017, Adam started the Gormley Lab which seeks to develop bioactive nanobiomaterials using robotics and artificial intelligence.
 Dr. Gormley is currently the PI of a OVPR ML/AI Pilot Seed Grant as well as an NIH R35 MIRA Award, an NSF CBET Award, and an NSF Designing Materials to Revolutionize and Engineer our Future (DMREF) Award.
 He is the recipient of the A. Walter Tyson Assistant Professorship, the Young Innovator Award by Cellular and Molecular Bioengineering, and the Presidential Fellowship for Teaching Excellence.